… eating organic, vegetarian food

 The past few years (I am writing in the summer of 2017), my environmental and humanitarian conscience and consciousness have started to bug me again.

 After a short period of changing the world by trying to change the world, I changed strategy, step by step: instead of bothering too much about changing the rest of the world, I changed my life’s style.
 I realized I did not want to have children.
 I started eating organic and vegetarian food – I call myself an ecotarian.
 I became a conscientious objector to military service.
 Refused to fly.
-Did not get my driver’s licence.
+Did not get my driver’s license.
 Not to mention the petty stuff like separating waste and using energy-saving light bulbs.
 Obviously, I started voting for my country’s green-left party.
 If all this sounds impressive, believe me that in most of these, I am no saint.
 That is, I do occasionally cheat on some of these points and there are a few things that I would like to add to the list.
 Still, in general I pride myself and feel pretty good about it all.

 I have been living like this for 25 years now.
 If everybody does like me, we can handover our planet to the next generation without any worries.
 It turns out that not everybody is doing like me and on average the records show far too little progress.
 So little, that even our world’s leaders showed an interest through the Paris agreement.
 Even Russia, China and the United States were on board.
 If that is not a sign on the wall…